 |Nandi Pradosha worship, Big temple, Thanjavur.
-FindMessages.com|
+TN FindMessages.com|

-|Sadhaya Vizha.Thanjavur big temple, Abishekam being done. thehindu.com|
+|Sadhaya Vizha.Thanjavur big temple, Abishekam being done big lingam . thehindu.com|

 Frankly speaking, about 10 or 15 years ago, Pradosha puja was done on a low key and during that time, the temple was not crowded as it is to-day.
 But, in the last decade, Pradosha puja has assumed so much importance that there is no Shiva temple in Tamil Nadu where Pradosha is not observed.
 As for the big temple, Thanjavur, on the occasion of Pradosa, the entire space around the Nandi mantap is packed to the capacity.
 Besides, to have Dharsan of the main deity - huge lingam in the sanctum, devotees have to stand in the long line for a pretty long time.

 During the pradosha time, the big temple at Thanjavur - Brihadeeswara temple built by Chola king Raja Raja I in 1010 AD, comes alive with unmanageable crowd of devotees who come here for prayer and to be blessed by the lord.
 Countless devotees come here from near-by villages and they participate in the pujas earnestly with religious fervor.
 The Pradosha vratas are quite similar to normal vratas and include Ahimsa (no perpetration of violence), Sathya (truthfulness), Daya (compassion), kshama (forgiveness) and brahmacharya (bachelorhood).
 Normally the vratha will be ended in the evening with the visit to a Shiva temple during pradhosha kalam and observing the worship there.
 Over the one and half hours, the lord is anointed / bathed in the midst of recitation of certain mantras.
 For abishekam various substances and special pooja are offered.
 Lord's mount Nandi (also Nandidevar) gets special attention and is given abhisheka in milk, sandal, water, fragrant fluids among others.
 He is offered a special dish made out of red rice (Puttarisi) and worshiped by everyone.
-Tradition has it that devotees are allowed to whisper their wishes, prayers into his ears to pass them onto God Shiva, during pradhosha kala. , Nandi, being closest to the Lord, tradition has it, that devotees can have a darshan of Shiva linga through and in between the horns of Nandi, just the way he had danced at the very first pradosha.
+Tradition has it that devotees are allowed to whisper their wishes, prayers into his ears to pass them onto God Shiva, during pradhosha kala.
+Nandi, being closest to the Lord, tradition has it, that devotees can have a darshan of Shiva linga through and in between the horns of Nandi, just the way he had danced at the very first pradosha.

 The highlight of every pradosha is what is called the Soma Sooktha Pradakshinam. wherein the Pradosha Nayakar, a small statue of Shiva and Parvathi, standing on Nandi comes out only during the pradosha is carried in a procession around the temple three times, followed by the devotees.This is called the Somasooktha pradakshinam that starts from the Kodimaram (flagpole or Dwajasthambam), close to Nandi.
-After the darshan of the linga through Nandi’s horns, the procession, instead of going clock-wise, goes around the temple anti-clockwise until it reaches the Gomukhi (the spout from which the abhisheka waters come out).
+After darshan of the linga through Nandi’s horns, the procession, instead of going clock-wise, goes around the temple anti-clockwise until it reaches the Gomukhi (the spout from which the abhisheka waters come out).
 There the procession turns back and comes back to the Kodimaram and continues its clockwise procession until it reaches the Chandikeswara shrine.
-Once again the direction of travel is reversed and the procession ends up at the kodi maram.
+Once again the direction of travel is reversed and the procession ends up at the kodi maram (flag-mast).
 This weird circumambulation (pradakshanam) is repeated three times with the Pradosha Nayakar in the lead.
 This is called the Somasooktha pradakshinam because while doing it, the lord and the devotees form the shape of a crescent moon (Soma-moon).

 Somasooktha pradakshinam is done to commemorate the circumambulation of the Devas around Mt Kailash when they came for help during the churning of the sea of milk and the emergence of poison from Serpent Vasuki.
 The Devas kept running between Nandidevar and the poison, and pleaded the lord to help.
 The Nandi mandapam and the gomukhi, represent the above.
 The Somasooktha pradakshinam is in fact a re-enactment of the devas pleading to Shiva for help.